futuristic-maniac/futuristic-maniac/README.md

 also

-    HOLD ON TIGHT💥💥💥💥💥MY COMPASS IS CURIOSITY🔥🔥MY COMPASS IS CURIOSITYYYY🔥🔥🔥🔥🔥🔥IM PIERCING THROUGH THE ROPE THAT STRANGLED YOU🔥🔥🔥🔥AND ME💥💥💥💥
+    Bon voyage !
+Your mermaid's setting sail , at last .
+Full speed towards your heart, Full speed towards your heart .
+Ive had enough , im reclaiming myself , the aft.
+Leaving behind the hurt , leaving behind the hurt , WHEN IT SNAPPED , MY COMPASS WAS SWALLOWED BY THE SEA , MY COMPASS WAS SWALLOWED BY THE SEA , i curse this relationship between you and me . i wanted blood , i wanted black and white . clear cut , your evils predifined , your evils predifined .
+HOLD ON TIGHT .
+MY COMPASS IS CURIOSITY!
+MY COMPASS IS CURIOSITYY!
+IM PEIRCING THROUGH THE ROPE THAT STRANGLED YOU , AND ME.
+LET US BE FREE!